Canon SL2 vs Panasonic TZ200

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon SL2 and the Panasonic TZ200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.